dngu7/honeyplotnet/readme.md

 # PyTorch Implementation of "Automated Honey Chart Generation for Enhanced Honeyfiles"

 The Honey Chart Architecture (HCA) is a collection of machine learning models that generate realistic and semantically consistent honey charts for honeyfiles.
-DCG achieves high semantic consistency by structuring conditional prediction pathways from the surrounding document text, to the captions and then to the underlying chart data.
+HCA achieves high semantic consistency by structuring conditional prediction pathways from the surrounding document text, to the captions and then to the underlying chart data.
-DCG reduces computational requirements by utilizing multi-task learning and a novel multi-head design that learns multiple chart formats simultaneously.
+HCA reduces computational requirements by utilizing multi-task learning and a novel multi-head design that learns multiple chart formats simultaneously.

 ### Requirements
 This codebase was built using Python 3.7 (CUDA 11.6), PyTorch 1.12.0, Torchvision 0.13.0.
 Use the following script to build a virtual env and install required packages.